flexera-public/policy_templates/cost/azure/reserved_instances/utilization/README.md

 ## What it does

 This Policy Template leverages the Azure Cost Management APIs ([Reservation Transactions](https://learn.microsoft.com/en-us/rest/api/consumption/reservation-transactions/list?view=rest-consumption-2023-05-01&tabs=HTTP) and [Reservation Summaries](https://learn.microsoft.com/en-us/rest/api/consumption/reservations-summaries/list?view=rest-consumption-2023-05-01&tabs=HTTP#reservationsummariesdailywithbillingaccountid)).
-It will notify only if utilization of a RI falls below the value specified in the `Show Reservations with utilization below this value (%)` field.
+It will notify only if utilization of a Reserved Instance (RI) falls below the value specified in the `Show Reservations with utilization below this value (%)` field.
 It examines the RI utilization for the prior 7 days or 30 days (starting from 2 days ago) in making this determination.

 ## Input Parameters